ACADEMIC ADMIN. ASST. IV

-When she isn’t working to support the mission of the Citadel Department of History, Musheff continues her study of history, including work on a manuscript she hopes to publish about South Carolina’s Acadians.
-She also enjoys her 3 adult children, serving in her James Island church, and walks in city parks.
+When she isn’t working to support the mission of the Citadel Department of History, Musheff continues her study of history, including work on a manuscript about South Carolina’s Acadians.
+She also enjoys her adult children and friends, serving her James Island church, especially on Ministry Council, rehabbing her rescued racing greyhound, Winston, and taking walks in city parks.

 Professor Musheff currently teaches Western Civilization II (1750 to modern era).

-B.A. in History, College of Charleston (magna cum laude/Departmental Honors)
+B.A. in History, College of Charleston (magna cum laude/Departmental Honors/William Moultrie Cup)

 M.A. in American History, The Citadel Graduate College & Graduate College of Charleston